manu-yaff/compilers/README.md

 ## Intructions to use

+1. Navigate inside the folder _compilers_

+- You should see:
+  - test_cases/
+  - lexer.py
+  - README.md
+  - setup.sh

-1. Make sure the file _setup.sh_ has permission of execution
+2. Make sure the file _setup.sh_ has permission of execution

 - In case it doesn't, execute _chdmod +x_

-2. Execute the file _setup.sh_
+3. Execute the file _setup.sh_

 - Enter the password your computer password

-3. The program would automatically run.
+4. The program would automatically run.
 Then, just type the name of input file and hit enter